SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

   :math:`p_x-p_y` electron momentum distribution at simulation time :math:`t = 39.5 \omega^{-1}`
   for the different merging configuration: no merging, mergign with the logarithmic and linear spherical discretization and the cartesian discretization.

+:numref:`fig_qed_cascade_iteration_time` shows the CPU time necessary to compute a numerical timestep all along the simulations.
+This enables to compare the merging methods in term of performance.
+The linear spherical discretization is faster than the others.
+It can be explaine easily: the solid angle correction diminishes the number of cells to treat in the momentum space.
+The logarithmic spherical discretization has the same advantage but the computation in the log-space adds a computational time overhead.
+The consequence is that this method has at the end almost the same computational cost than the Cartesian method described in [Vranic2005]_.

 .. _fig_qed_cascade_iteration_time:

 .. figure:: _static/figures/QED_cascade_iteration_time.png
   :width: 100%

   Evolution of the average computation time per iteration for each merging method: no merging, mergign with the logarithmic and linear spherical discretization and the cartesian discretization.

+The following video shows what happens during this simulation benchmark.
+It has been obtained using the logarithmic spherical discretization.
+Specifically, it shows the time evolution of the electron, the positron and the photon density in the plane :math:`x-y`.
+The z-axis is integrated.
+The exponential growth of photons and mass particles can be seen.
+It first happens in the plane y-z near the center of the domain and then expand longitudinaly.

 .. _video_qed_cascade: